Luis Arraez Player Props: Marlins vs. Royals

 Luis Arraez At The Plate

-- Arraez has driven home a run in 19 games this year (34.5%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on one occasion..
+- Arraez has an RBI in 20 of 56 games this season, with multiple RBI in six of them.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.